Eb0nY-April14/test-your-english-quiz/README.md

  &nbsp;

+ ## Features to Implement in the future

+  * For the issue mentioned in the 'Issues Encountered and Not Resolved' section above, I hope to resolve and implement it in the near future.

+  * Also, I had the plan of making the feedback message appear on a separate page at the end of play rather than on the same page as the question but due to time constraint, I could not so I hope to add this in the near future

+&nbsp;

 How the Quiz Game works (Use Cases):

  It is a multiple choice question whereby a set of ten questions are provided to the user one after the other in which each is an uncomplete sentence and the job of the user is to fill in each of the blank spaces with the correct word (answer), checking out the options provided carefully before selecting their choice as they look the same to trick the user into picking the wrong answer.
 The score is displayed at the top right corner of the Quiz screen which updates itself as the user goes through the ten questions based on whether the answer is right or wrong.